 If you are a novice runner, it is a good idea to choose a running program that incorporates run-walk intervals such as the Couch to 5k.
 Avoid running on consecutive days to allow the body to recover between runs.
 As a general rule of thumb, avoid increasing your weekly mileage by more than 15%.
 This rule applies to seasoned runners as well.
 Remember that the most common cause of stress fractures is doing too much too soon.
 This could include increasing the length of your runs or increasing the frequency of runs thereby reducing the time required for the body to recover and adapt.

 Other preventative measures you should consider are the following:

 If you have been diagnosed with a stress fracture your treatment will include a period of relative rest or de-loading for several months, depending on the sports doctor’s advice.
 For example, if the stress fracture is in your foot, you may be instructed to wear an aircast boot and use crutches to avoid putting any weight through the injured area.

 Early detection of stress fractures is important to ensure successful healing and allow for a quicker recovery.
 An MRI is a great diagnostic tool as it is the most sensitive modality and it can differentiate soft tissue injuries from bone injuries.

 If you suspect you have a stress fracture, you should book an initial consultation with one of our physios or sports doctors immediately.

 For more information on stress fractures, please see the blog What are Stress Fractures?
-Written by James Noake, Rebecca Christenson and Linia Patel.
+Written by Dr James Noake, Rebecca Christenson and Dr Linia Patel.

 What are stress fractures, how are they caused, diagnosed and managed?
-Our Sports Doctor, Physiotherapist and Dietitian discuss.
+Our Consultant in Sport, Exercise & Musculoskeletal Medicine, Physiotherapist and Dietitian discuss.